snowgy/Influence_Maximization/README.md

 ### Algorithm

-复现了“Influence Maximization in Near-Linear Time: A Martingale Approach”中的算法。
+Implement algorithm described in “Influence Maximization in Near-Linear Time: A Martingale Approach”

 ### Usage